Man on Horseback (ter Borch)

-Man on Horseback is a 1634 painting painted by Gerard ter Borch.
+Man on Horseback is a 1634 oil painting on panel by the Dutch painter Gerard ter Borch.
 It shows a man on horseback slumped in the saddle, moving away from the viewer.
 It is in the collection of the Museum of Fine Arts, Boston.

 Description

 This painting came into the collection by a 1961 purchase.
 It had been sold from the estate of Martha Dana Mercer.

-Other versions by the artist from the same period are:
+Two other versions by the artist from the same period are: